BraveHeart – The 10 historical inaccuracies you need to know before watching the movie

 Another inaccuracy is the fact that the English soldiers are shown wearing uniforms while such was not in fact the custom in Wallace’s age.
 Martial dress code didn’t become a norm in England until the 17th century.
 In the age of Wallace, soldiers would wear pretty much anything they could get their hands on (as most were so poor they didn’t have two coins to rub together).
 Aristocratic knights did wear suits of armour head-to-toe, but the only insignia they would wear was frequently their family coat of arms which ensured that if they were captured alive, they would still have a chance of returning home once their family paid their ransom.

 What can be seen both on the Scottish and English side of this wardrobe malfunction is a “uniformalization” of both sides.
-This is done for the audience’s convenience so that during the big battle scenes we can tell who’s who, without having to listen to who’s dying with a PR and who with a Highlands accent.
+This is done for the audience’s convenience so that during the big battle scenes we can tell who’s who, without having to listen to who’s dying with a RP and who with a Highlands accent.

 The first night or Primae Noctis is apparently considered by most historians as a bit of a historical urban myth.
 There’s plenty of writings that allude to it, but very little scholarly evidence that it was ever actually used by any rulers anywhere.
 Certainly, during Wallace’s time, Primae Noctis was never used by Edward Longshanks (that actually was his nickname) to piss off the Scots.